ashu-uwach/ashu-uwach.github.com/_posts/2013-01-25-getting-robbed.md

 One fine day, you were walking through a *really* crowded place.
 You had a wallet.
 Inside it, a Rs 20 note.
 Someone pickpocketed you.
 It all happened in a flash.
 Before you were back in senses - it was too late to do anything about it.

-Next month, the same day, you go through the exact same place.
-A man confronts you, blocks your way, points a gun on your head, takes out your wallet, picks up Rs 20 and escapes.
-You were helpless again but this time you came to know the guy.
+Next month, the same day, you went through the exact same place.
+A man confronted you, blocked your way, pointed a gun on your head, took out your wallet, picked Rs 20 and escaped.
+You were helpless again.
+But this time you came to know the guy.

 Come next month, the same situation occours at the same place.
 This time you are ready with Rs 20 in your hand.
 The man shows up.
 You hand him Rs 20.